MeghaGajbhiye/PSFT-Workshop/README.md

     b.
 User must have admin privileges on their laptop to update the **etc/hosts** file to add URL/IP address for PSFT Cloud Manager.
 Please let the team know if you can't get this access.

-    **NOTE: If you don't have admin privileges in your local machine, please make sure to follow the "Windows VM Compute" Lab during Lab 300 before starting Part 6.
+    **NOTE: If you don't have admin privileges in your local machine, please make sure to follow the "Windows VM Compute" Lab.
 You can use the windows compute to follow this Workshop.
-Please also make sure to install Git Bash in Windows Compute.**

-    You will also need to install **Remote Desktop Connection** in your local machine from this [link](https://www.microsoft.com/en-us/p/microsoft-remote-desktop/9wzdncrfj3ps).
+Please also make sure to install Git Bash in Windows Compute.** You will also need to install **Remote Desktop Connection** in your local machine from this [link](https://www.microsoft.com/en-us/p/microsoft-remote-desktop/9wzdncrfj3ps).

     c.
 A web browser to connect to OCI web console and Cloud Manager PIA – Firefox or Chrome recommended.